Turn Around Time

 Back down in climax forest.
 Almost home.

 Every human being lucky enough to live as long as I have, who has been as blessed as I have, must make this turn, again and again, away from who we once were, or perhaps had hoped to become.
-I want my turn around times to be aimed toward gratitude for its own sake now, gratitude uncoupled from performance or achievement, gratitude stripped of whatever accolades may be trailing off in my wake.
-That is my job now, to live bathed in such gratitude for as many days as I may have left.
+I want my turn around times to be aimed toward gratitude for its own sake now, gratitude uncoupled from performance and achievement, gratitude stripped of whatever accolades may be trailing off in my wake.
+That is my job now, to live bathed in gratitude for as many days as I may have left.

 Maybe that was my job all along, and it simply took me this long to figure that out..